openshift/cluster-samples-operator/README.md

 # Troubleshooting

-CRD instance for the samples operator config:  `oc get configs.samples.operator.openshift.io instance -o yaml`
+CRD instance for the samples operator config:  `oc get configs.samples.operator.openshift.io cluster -o yaml`

 Check the status of the conditions.
 (See above for details on those conditions)